comshc/guide/src/late/euro.md

   refused.
 Philip also confiscated the treasury of the Order of Templars and stole money from the Jews.
-- Boniface releases the Clericos Laicos which states that kings must have approval from the Papcy before they tax clergy.
+- Boniface releases the Clericos Laicos which states that kings must have approval from the Papacy before they tax clergy.
 - Philip responds by doing a gold/silver embargo on the Papacy, and Boniface is forced to withdraw the Clericos Laicos.
-- In the early 14th century, Philip pisses off Boniface multiple times, and Boniface responds everytime with a new papal bull.
+- In the early 14th century, Philip pisses off Boniface multiple times, and Boniface responds every time with a new papal bull.
 - Philip sent troops to arrest the Pope, who was later released.
 - Boniface gets arrested once more, but he flees to Rome, and dies of a stroke.